KPOP (musical): Act 2

 RTMIS performs "시간 낭비 Shi Gan Nang Bee (Waste of Time)", a song about ending relationships.
 Harry once again asks them about filming B-roll, only for Ruby to intervene and remind Harry it is forbidden.
 In a flashback to three months before the rehearsal, MwE writes a song "벙어리새 Bung Uh Ree Sae (Mute Bird)" with her childhood friend and boyfriend Juny, in response to the recent death of her mother.
 He encourages her to record it, as it is different from the pre-written material Ruby makes her do.
 A talented musician himself, Juny prefers his simple life as a music teacher to MwE’s busy touring schedules, and they are only able to meet for short periods at a time and in secrecy.
 MwE, desperate to keep Juny in her life, proposes to him just as Ruby walks in.
 A scandalized Ruby reminds MwE that she has a specific brand to follow, and Juny does not fit that brand.
 MwE refuses to keep working for RBY if Juny can’t be present, so Ruby reluctantly allows him to join her on tour on the condition Ruby also manages every aspect of his daily life.

 The tensions among F8 come to a head as they prepare to rehearse "Amerika (Checkmate) 아메리카" particularly when Harry has the cameras focus on Brad.
-Jun Hyuk finally explodes that he feels Brad has not earned his place among the group, most of whom have had to train for years whereas Brad was hired to replace one of their friends.
-Brad retorts that the group has excluded him on the basis of his poor grasp on the Korean language despite being hired for his talent, same as the rest of the group.
+Jun Hyuk finally explodes that he feels Brad has not earned his place among the group, most of whom have had to train for years whereas Brad was hired to replace one of their friends without going through the same training.
+Brad retorts that he was hired for his talent, same as the rest of the group, and that they have only excluded him because of his American identity and poor grasp on the Korean language.
 Jae Ik admits that Brad has a point, and points out that Jun Hyuk can’t fault Brad for being American, as several members of the group are also from America (including Jae Ik himself, hailing from Queens).
 The other members accuse Harry of trying to push conflict for his documentary, and encourage Jun Hyuk and Brad to make-up before they rehearse the song.